Mr T. Bishop

 Documents and Useful Links

 Please see below a selection of documents that relate to the intent, implementation, and impact of Computing teaching and learning at Shobnall Primary & Nursery School.
 We are currently in the process of designing and developing a brand new curriculum for our pupils, so watch this space!
-If you require any additional information relating to this subject, then please contact the subject leader, Miss Martin-Mills, via the school office.
+If you require any additional information relating to this subject, then please contact the subject leader, Mr Bishop, via the school office.
 Click on the links below for useful resources too!